vantage-sh/docs.vantage.sh/docs/cost_reports.md

 ## Percent Based Cost Allocation

-It can be useful to showback shared resources like support costs or multi-tenant databases to the team or department utilizing them.
+It can be useful to show back shared resources like support costs or multi-tenant databases to the team or department utilizing them.
 As filters are set in a cost report, Vantage will query for costs that meet all of those conditions.
 In the event that a percentage is set by the customer on a Filter Set, that percentage will be applied to all of the matching costs and represented accordingly in the Cost Report.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Example of using Cost Allocation Percents" width="80%" src="/img/showback_cost_allocation.png" />